Project rebuild: How DDB Group Melbourne pulled itself back from the brink

 “I think that's an exciting thing to watch, when you have leaders in your business that aren’t just figureheads, they're actually on the tools.
 We talk a lot here about working in-and-on the business,” says Napolitano.

 “Yes, we've got be in the business and we’ve got to be here representing DDB and doing what’s right for DDB, but we all work really hard with our clients in the trenches with them as well, which I think is a big difference.
-There’s no ivory towers here inside DDB Group Melbourne.”
+There’s no ivory towers here at DDB Group Melbourne.”

 Less beer, better work?